keu/docs/astro/python-sdk.md

 Before you can complete any data transformations, you need to define input and output tables for Airflow.
 You can do this in either of the following ways:

-- Define input and output tables as arguments when you call an `aql.transform` function.
+- Pass input tables as arguments when you call an `aql.transform` function.
 - Load data from a storage system into a new table.

 Regardless of how you load in your table, all database contexts must first be defined as [Airflow connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).